HRVST-Universe/HRVST-NFT-Backend/README.md

 For managing NFTs

 ## Developer Notes

-* 1.5 Create the server.js File :
+* Set up the Backend: Use Node.js and Express to build the backend, integrate Thirdweb SDK to manage NFT minting and airdropping.

-The server.js file will initialize your Express server and import routes from the routes/nft.js file.
+* Deploy to a Cloud Service: Deploy the backend to Vercel

-* 1.6 Create the routes/nft.js File
+* Integrate with GPT: Define your OpenAPI 3.1.0 spec for the GPT and configure prompts to collect inputs and trigger the API.

-This is where you'll define the API endpoints for minting open editions and airdropping NFTs.
+* Test and Deploy: Test the full system to ensure smooth interaction between the GPT, API, and blockchain.